 Where to stay in Alentejo?

 All towns of Alentejo feature good value accommodation which is more affordable than comparable offers in Lisbon or Algarve.
 It pullulates with campsites, and motels, while its larger towns, such as Evora also feature youth hostels.
-Go to Agoda, Airbnb or Booking to find the best prices and discounts.

 When to visit Alentejo?